karaelf33/document-index/README.md

 6:) Commit Practices: It would have been beneficial to make smaller commits and follow a standard commit message convention.
 By making smaller commits, it becomes easier to track changes and understand the progression of the codebase.
 Additionally, adhering to a commit message standard provides clarity and context to each commit, making it easier for team members to understand the changes being made.
 If I was to start again I would pay attention more to that

+7:)Increased Test Coverage: Although the project has a decent test coverage, there is still room for improvement.
+If I had more time, I would aim to increase the test coverage further, particularly in critical areas and edge cases.
+Having comprehensive tests helps ensure the reliability and stability of the codebase, catching potential bugs and issues early on.
+It also provides confidence when making changes or refactoring existing code.
+In future iterations, I would prioritize expanding the test suite to enhance the overall robustness of the application.